ldi-github/shirates-core/doc/markdown/vision/vision-index.md

 ## What is Shirates/Vision?

 Shirates is mobile testing framework. <br>
-Shirates/Vision is CV(Computer Vision) driven powered by Vision Framework on macOS.<br>
+Shirates/Vision is Computer Vision(CV) driven powered by Vision Framework on macOS.<br>

 ### Key technologies